gmc-code/PC-microbit-micropython/docs/breadboards/Piezo_Buzzer_and_music.rst

 .. admonition:: Tasks

     #.
-Play the 7 notes of D major.
+Play the 8 notes of D major.
+See: https://www.pianoscales.org/major.html
+    #.
+Play the 8 notes of F minor.
+See: https://www.pianoscales.org/minor.html
+    #.
+Play the D major scale when the A button is pressed and the F minor scale when the B button is pressed.

     .. dropdown::
         :icon: codescan